Consideration of Pet Health and Lifestyle Factors

 Animals living in or travelling to specific geographical areas e.g. for holidays or relocation, boarding facilities, dog and cat shows and field trials, may be at increased risk of acquiring infestations that occur in these areas.
 The seasonal harvest mite infestations are typically acquired in late summer, often in well-defined geographical locations.

 Pet and pet owner lifestyle may play a part in the likelihood of the acquisition of external parasites.
 For example, where dogs and cats visit or live close to rural woodland areas they may be likely to be exposed to some species of ticks.
 Reinfestation with fleas from outside the home environment may occur more readily in urban areas where cat and dog population density is likely to be highest.
 Infestations of fleas, especially in multi-animal households, may be more difficult to eradicate and expense can be an important consideration in these cases.

-For further information about ectoparasite control see ESCCAP Guideline 3 and control of mites see ESCCAP Guideline 4.
+For further information about ectoparasite management see ESCCAP Guideline 3 and management of mites see ESCCAP Guideline 4.

 Location and travel:

 Dogs and cats living in or travelling to specific geographical areas endemic for certain vector-borne diseases, are at a higher risk of infection; for example, animals travelling with their owners on holiday or when relocating, going to boarding facilities and to dog and cat shows.